 Set up a Sample Set

-- Click Microarray Dashboard.
+- Click the Microarray Staging link.

 - Name this new sample set "Microarray Sample Set".